 - 1. Books available online or at MSU Extension - 2.
 Books must be completed per guidelines and turned in at the May 1 deadline. - 3.
 Books will be judged using score sheet. - 4.
+Placings will be given to top 10 scores in each class. - 5.
 No interview required.